aalhendi/lireddit/README.md

 # lireddit

-Ben Awad's lireddit with Prisma, GiraphQL and Nextjs 12
+Ben Awad's lireddit with Prisma, Pothos and Nextjs 12